mantidproject/documents/Design/Workbench/design-workbench.md

 buttons `Hold/Active` or `Held/Active` (depending on its state).
 These buttons control what happens when a plotting function is called without explicit intent as to which figure it should affect.

 - Hold: This window should be *frozen* and left as it is.
 Further plotting should be done in a new window.
 The text of the button changes to *Held* and the background colour to *red*.
 - Active: This window is the *active* window for this plot type (separate lists maintained for 1D, 2D, 3D).
 Further plotting will **replace** the contents of this window.
-The  background colour to Active goes to  *green* and the `Held/Hold` button text is set back to *Hold* and it sbackground back to gray.
+The  background colour of Active goes to  *green* and the `Held/Hold` button text is set back to *Hold* and its background back to gray.

 The default state for new windows, i.e. whether held or active will be user configurable.

 Coding Style
 ============